colorizenl/gradle-application-plugin/readme.md

         outputDir = "${buildDir}"
         signIdentityApp = "your signing identity"
         signIdentityInstaller = "your signing identity"
+        startOnFirstThread = false
     }

+Note that, in addition to the the `bundleVersion` property, there is also the concept of build version.
+This is normally the same as the bundle version, but can be manually specified for each build by setting the `buildversion` system property.

 By default, the contents of the application will be based on all JAR files produces by the project, as described by the `libsDir` property.
 This behavior can be replaced by setting the `contentDir`